 - Share your resolution with others.
 If you want to take this to the next level, join a group.
 A smoking cessation program may be what you are needing.
 Groups that meet regularly will help you stay motivated and help share in your setbacks and progress.

-Olathe Health offers a FREE Smoking Cessation Program in partnership with the Midwest Cancer Alliance.
+Olathe Health offers a FREE Smoking Cessation Program in partnership with the Masonic Cancer Alliance.
 It is an eight-week program open to anyone interested and uses materials from the Mayo Clinic Nicotine Dependence Center.
-The first course starts January 8.
-Get signed up today!

 To learn more, contact Jeni Wakefield at 913-355-4096.